-Licensees should develop and implement strategies to ensure advertising and promotions are delivered in a responsible manner and advertising is sensitive to concerns about youth exposure to gambling promotion, including casino marketing on non-age restricted social casino apps or online free-play sites.
+Gaming licensees should develop and implement strategies to ensure advertising and promotions are delivered in a responsible manner.
+This includes advertising that is sensitive to concerns about youth exposure to gambling promotion, including casino marketing on non-age-restricted social casino apps or online free-play sites.
 An important aspect of responsible marketing is including messaging related to promoting positive play and advertising problem gambling help resources.
-This is accomplished through several actions including:
+Several actions will help accomplish this, including:

-- Integrating responsible gaming messaging into casino marketing materials. - Participating in Responsible Gaming Education Week and Problem Gambling Awareness Month. - Coordinating responsible gaming marketing efforts with the MGC and other entities promoting MGC sanctioned responsible gaming awareness efforts.
+- Integrating responsible gaming messaging into casino marketing materials - Participating in Responsible Gaming Education Week and Problem Gambling Awareness Month - Coordinating responsible gaming marketing efforts with MGC and other entities promoting MGC-sanctioned responsible gaming awareness efforts

-As a minimum standard for Licensee advertising and marketing, the below guidelines, adapted from the American Gaming Association's Code of Conduct for Responsible Gaming, should be followed.
+As a minimum standard for gaming licensee advertising and marketing, the below guidelines, adapted from the American Gaming Association's Code of Conduct for Responsible Gaming, should be followed.

-For the purposes of this strategy, advertising and marketing includes, among other media, radio and television, print ads, direct mail, social media, billboards and Internet promotions.
+For the purposes of this strategy, advertising and marketing includes, among other media, radio and television, print ads, direct mail, social media, billboards, and internet promotions.